 3.1 Tenant’s Permitted Use.
 Landlord agrees that Tenant may use the Premises for the purpose of the installation, operation, maintenance and management of a telecommunications facility (including, without limitation, equipment designed to transmit and receive radio frequency signals) (collectively, “Tenant’s Equipment”), which shall include the right to replace, repair, add, or otherwise modify any or all of Tenant’s Equipment within the Premises and the frequencies over which Tenant’s Equipment operates (“Tenant’s Permitted Use”).
-Landlord has reviewed and approved the construction and/or zoning drawings attached hereto as Exhibit B and, with the exception of changes to said drawings, no additional review or approval by Landlord shall be required in connection with Tenant’s initial Installation.
+Landlord has reviewed and approved the lease exhibits attached hereto as Exhibit B and, with the exception of material changes to said lease exhibits, no additional review or approval by Landlord shall be required in connection with Tenant’s Installation.
 Landlord acknowledges and agrees that if radio frequency signage and/or barricades are required by Applicable Law, Tenant shall have the right to install the same on the Property.
-Any of the Tenant’s Equipment that is visible from the ground level shall be screened, painted, and/or camouflaged by Tenant, at its sole cost and expense, so that such equipment reasonably blends in with the Structure but without compromising the operating efficiency and performance levels of such equipment as Tenant may require.
+Any of the Tenant’s antenna that is readily visible from the ground level shall be painted as shown on Exhibit B by Tenant, at its sole cost and expense, so that such equipment reasonably blends in with the Structure but without compromising the operating efficiency and performance levels of such equipment as Tenant may require.

 3.2 Access.
 Commencing on the Effective Date and continuing throughout the Term, Tenant, its employees, agents and contractors shall have unrestricted access to the Premises 24 hours per day, 7 days per week and at no additional cost or expense to Tenant.
 Further, Landlord grants to Tenant the right of ingress and egress to the Structure and the Premises.
-When accessing the Property and Structure, Tenant shall use commercially reasonable efforts to minimize any disturbance to Landlord’s, or other tenant’s, use of the Property and Structure.
+When accessing the Property and Structure, Tenant shall use commercially reasonable efforts to minimize any physical disturbance to Landlord’s, or other tenant’s, access to the Property and Structure.

 3.3 Modifications to Tenant’s Equipment.
-After Tenant’s initial Installation, Tenant may make Permitted Modifications within the Premises, including those which allow Tenant to: (i) modify or add additional technologies; and (ii) modify or add equipment within the Premises; in either case, without compromising the structural integrity of the roof and without incurring any increase in the then-current Rent, or other modification of the terms and conditions set forth in this Agreement.
-For any modification or addition, Tenant shall seek Landlord’s approval of Tenant’s installation plans and specifications prior to commencing any such addition or modification, such approval not to be unreasonably withheld, conditioned, or delayed.
-All work performed by Tenant shall comply with the Rooftop and Work Activities Policy attached hereto as Exhibit C.
+After Tenant’s initial Installation, Tenant may make Permitted Modifications within the Premises, including those which allow Tenant to: (i) modify or add additional technologies; and (ii) modify or add equipment within the Premises; in either case, without adversely impacting the structural integrity of the roof and without incurring any increase in the then-current Rent, or other modification of the terms and conditions set forth in this Agreement.
+For any modification or addition that is not a Permitted Modification, Tenant shall seek Landlord’s approval of Tenant’s installation plans and specifications prior to commencing any such addition or modification, such approval not to be unreasonably withheld, conditioned, or delayed.
+Except as otherwise provided herein, work performed by Tenant shall comply with the Rooftop and Work Activities Policy (the “Building Policy”) attached hereto as Exhibit C, provided that such Building Policy does not materially diminish Tenant’s rights, or increase Tenant’s duties and/or obligations, under this Agreement and are applied to all other tenants in a uniform and consistent manner.
+In the event of any conflict or inconsistency between the terms and conditions of this Agreement and the Building Policy, the conflict or inconsistency shall be resolved by giving precedence to the terms and conditions of this Agreement.